lukasholtkamp/b.ob/README.md

-# Welcome to B.OB's Wiki
+# Welcome to B.OB
 B.OB is a differential drive robot which is controlled using ROS2 Humble running on a Raspberry Pi 4.
+More details can be found in the Wiki.

 ## Current status
 B.OB currently has 2 driving modes, Basic and Assisted.